suminwooo/Stock-price-prediction/README.md

-# Stock-price-prediction
+prediction

 This project is to predict stock price using deep-learning.
 I used LSTM, GRU with korea stock, and index.

-1. Kospi 200 close price prediction using OHLC
+1. Kospi 200 close price prediction using OHLC (LSTM)